 The exact cause of rosacea is unknown, but one explanation is that the regulation of the blood vessels of the face is faulty, leaving them dilated and producing the redness characteristic of rosacea.

 Another hypothesis is that it’s caused by small intestinal bacterial overgrowth (SIBO).
-A small study by a group of Italian gastroenterologists in Italy in 2008 found that rosacea patients have significantly higher SIBO prevalence than those without rosacea.
+A study by a group of Italian gastroenterologists in Italy in 2008 found that rosacea patients have significantly higher SIBO prevalence than those without rosacea.
 Even more interesting, the eradication of SIBO created an almost complete regression of the rosacea patients' facial lesions and they maintained this excellent result for at least nine months.

 If you’re dark skinned or Asian, you’re in luck – rosacea primarily affects Caucasians.
 Women are three times more likely to be affected and it’s more common in the 30 to 50 age bracket.